dariogod/emotion-learning/README.md

 The `emotion_finetune.py` script implements several ways to incorporate emotional signals:

 - **Sample Weighting**: Adjusting the importance of each training example based on its emotional content.
-  - Bell Curve: Prioritizes samples with moderate emotional intensity
+  - Bell Curve: Prioritizes samples with moderate emotional values
-  - Linear: Higher emotion gets higher weight
+  - Linear: Higher emotion values get higher weight
-  - Inverse: Lower emotion gets higher weight
+  - Inverse: Lower emotion values get higher weight
   - Uniform: Standard training (baseline)

 - **Multiple Emotion Targets**: You can use different emotional aspects for weighting:
-  - Premise Intensity: Focus on premise emotion
+  - Premise: Focus on premise emotion
-  - Hypothesis Intensity: Focus on hypothesis emotion
+  - Hypothesis: Focus on hypothesis emotion
   - Contrast: Focus on emotional difference between premise and hypothesis
-  - Average: Use the average intensity of both premise and hypothesis
+  - Average: Use the average of both premise and hypothesis

+- **Multiple Emotion Dimensions**: You can choose which dimension to use for weighting:
+  - Intensity: Focus on emotional intensity
+  - Valence: Focus on positive/negative sentiment
+  - Arousal: Focus on exciting/calming aspects

 - **Curriculum Learning**: Starting with emotionally simpler examples and gradually introducing more complex ones, with customizable ordering based on different emotional dimensions.